According to statistics, the commercial real estate market generated upwards of 1 trillion dollars in revenue so far this year.

 With interest rates at an all-time low, it may seem surprising that so many cash buys are taking place.
 However, interplaying into this is the fact that CRE market values are high, which can incentivize buyers into offering cash to increase their chances of closing.

-Additionally, recent research by Deloitte shows that investors in the US are planning to increase their capital commitment to commercial real estate.
+Additionally, research by Deloitte shows that investors in the US are planning to increase their capital commitment to commercial real estate.

 For these reasons, it is likely that low interest rates will not decrease cash transaction all that significantly, as buyers will wish to have an edge in these competitive market conditions.